francoros/planday/README.md

 3. **Average Time to Activation**:
    The time it takes for organizations to complete all goals and achieve trial activation.
+   (This is not done because the timestamp when the organization reaches the goal is not setted, but it can assumed)

 ---